xlladdins/xll_sqlite/README.md

 <dl>

-<dt>Do I have to do the sweep out ranges, F2, Ctrl-Shift-Enter, rinse and repeat to
+<dt>Do I have to to the sweep out ranges, F2, Ctrl-Shift-Enter, rinse and repeat,
-get the output of range-valued functions?</dt>
+then press Ctrl-Z when I see `#VALUE!`s to get the actual output of range-valued functions?</dt>
-<dd>Not if you use a version of Excel with
+<dd>Not if you use a modern version of Excel with
 <a href="https://techcommunity.microsoft.com/t5/excel-blog/preview-of-dynamic-arrays-in-excel/ba-p/252944">
 dynamic arrays</a>
 </dd>

 <dt>What are those funny numbers coming out of commands that start with a backslash (`\`)?</dt>
 <dd>They are  64-bit
-floating point numbers with the same bits as the address in memory of the underlying C++ object.
+floating point C++ doubles with the same bits as the address in memory of the underlying C++ object.
 See <a href="https://github.com/xlladdins/xll#handle">handles</a>
 </dd>